 Blugold Dining sponsors the annual Hands Across America food drive.
 In November 2013 a total of 4,960 pounds of food and $872 in cash was collected and donated to the Feed My People Food Bank.
 Another campus tradition, Soup and Bread Night has raised more than $17,000 since 1995.
 Soups, breads and beverages replace the usual evening meal in the contract service cafeteria, and the meal is served by volunteers.
 The event’s savings in food and labor costs are donated to Feed My People, which distributes food to more than 85 agencies serving senior citizens, the working poor, the homeless, the mentally ill and others in need throughout the Chippewa Valley.

-Intermezzos Café and the Green Bean in Davies Center serve Fair Trade and Rainforest Alliance certified coffees, both of which ensure that farmers and growers are paid fairly for their products.
-The Green Bean also features certified organic products.
+Both Green Mountain Coffee and Caribou Coffee served in Davies Center are Rainforest Alliance certified coffees, which ensure that farmers and growers are paid fairly for their products.
+The Snack Shack also features certified organic products.

 Blugold Dining began a composting program in January 2009, contracting with a company to pick up composting materials and repurpose it.
 Nearly all wrappings, plates and utensils provided are compostable.
 Food trimmings also are collected for composting.
 Nearly 1,500 pounds of compostable trash is collected weekly.